 Living Wage Campaigns.
 Living wage campaigns seek to pass local ordinances requiring private businesses that benefit from public money to pay their workers a living wage.
 Commonly the ordinances cover employers who hold large government service contracts or receive substantial financial assistance from local governments in the form of grants loans bond financing tax abatements or other economic-development subsidies.

 Collectives and Associations.
 Grassroots efforts by various broad coalitions of people across the U.S. working together to help solve the low-wage problem and find solutions may be the most politically correct solution.
-Find some of these low-wage and living-wage associations here.

 Employer Reform.
 Employers are free to react to competitive pressures by reducing compensation work hours or benefits.
 Yet some employers react to these pressures by increasing training opportunities and benefits.
 It all depends on the employer's values and corporate culture -- as well as outside pressure from special-interest groups unions and governmental agencies.